Vgr255/Nightmare/Walkthrough/Part 2 - Sectors 8 and 7.md

 Before that, Materia needs to be set.
 You should have Bolt, Flame, and 2 Spreads.
 Give Cloud Bolt-Spread, and give Tifa Flame-Spread.
 This is how we're going to be grinding, saving our limit breaks for Air Buster.
-Don't use your items; They're all extremely important.
+Don't use your items; they're all extremely important.

 You probably have a small amount of gil.
 Well, maybe a few thousand.
 In order to make some fights later on easier, we're gonna need some extra levels.
 So